Thermoelectric effect: Full thermoelectric equations

 The middle term is the Joule heating, and the last term includes both Peltier ($\nabla S$ at junction) and Thomson ($\nabla S$ in thermal gradient) effects.
 Combined with the Seebeck equation for $\mathbf J$, this can be used to solve for the steady-state voltage and temperature profiles in a complicated system.

 If the material is not in a steady state, a complete description needs to include dynamic effects such as relating to electrical capacitance, inductance and heat capacity.

 The thermoelectric effects lie beyond the scope of equilibrium thermodynamics.
 They necessarily involve continuing flows of energy.
 At least, they involve three bodies or thermodynamic subsystems, arranged in a particular way, along with a special arrangement of the surroundings.
 The three bodies are the two different metals and their junction region.
 The junction region is an inhomogeneous body, assumed to be stable, not suffering amalgamation by diffusion of matter.
 The surroundings are arranged to maintain two temperature reservoirs and two electric reservoirs.

 For an imagined, but not actually possible, thermodynamic equilibrium, heat transfer from the hot reservoir to the cold reservoir would need to be prevented by a specifically matching voltage difference maintained by the electric reservoirs, and the electric current would need to be zero.
-In fact, for a steady state, there must be at least some heat transfer or some non-zero electric current.
+For a steady state, there must be at least some heat transfer or some non-zero electric current.
 The two modes of energy transfer, as heat and by electric current, can be distinguished when there are three distinct bodies and a distinct arrangement of surroundings.

 But in the case of continuous variation in the media, heat transfer and thermodynamic work cannot be uniquely distinguished.
 This is more complicated than the often considered thermodynamic processes, in which just two respectively homogeneous subsystems are connected.